 To install the exercises:

-All exercises in this book are tests that are run via the test framework Mocha.
+All exercises in this book are tests that are run via the test framework AVA.
 This section gives a brief introduction.

 Typical test code is split into two parts: